charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

 author: Carlos Raffellini
 ---

 # Azure Active Directory Part III - Calling Graph API using access token

 This time I am going to show how to get an access token to access to Graph API resource.
 I show in my previous post how to get an access_token to access another Web API on-behalf-of another user.
-In that case the resource we were accessing was another API.
+In that case, the resource we were accessing was another API.
 This time the resource is https://graph.microsoft.com.

 ## Preconditions